If you’re anything like me, you know how hard it can be to settle on a Bible study.

 Which “faith” leads us to grow in Christ?

-If your own personal growth is your goal when you choose a small group, you should surround yourself with people who will pray for you, encourage you, and challenge you with the power of the Holy Spirit.
+If personal growth is your goal when you choose a small group, you should surround yourself with people who will pray for you, encourage you, and challenge you with the power of the Holy Spirit.

 If faith isn’t present, it could be why you aren’t growing in the ways you need to (Hebrews 11:3).

 Some of your greatest experiences of fellowship can come through some of the most fun things you do with your small group.
 Like food, fun creates an entirely different environment for you to share, interact, and love the people in your small group.
-What that fun looks like is totally dependent on the people in your group.
+What that fun looks like is dependent on the people in your group.

 For my small group with middle school students, sometimes fun means we play basketball or Frisbee before we get into the Word together.
 Other times, it means we play video games and drink Mountain Dew.
 For older small groups, we’ve gone bowling or played board games.